hbctraining/variant_analysis/lessons/variant_annotation.md

 ## Learning Objectives

-- Annotate a VCF file with for functional impacts with SnpEff
+- Annotate a VCF file with for functional impacts with `SnpEff`
+- Differentiate between an unannotated and annotated VCF file

 ## Introduction